Long before my 2016 trip to Bristol, on the southwest coast of England, people were confused as to my reason for being there.

 It’s not that Bristol lacks interest – in fact, English people seem to all agree it’s young, hip, lovely and worth a visit.
 I had found the same thing the day before.
 It’s also next to the tourist mecca of Bath.
 It was, rather, that I was coming in to see the Bristol Rovers Football Club.

 One Bristolian had said to me, “You know, there’s a bigger and better-supported club in Bristol.”
 He meant Bristol City, currently a division above Rovers.
 Another said, “I’m surprised you even know of Rovers!”
 My favorite was when someone said, “You’ve come all the way from America to see that lot?”
 Well, no; I’m on a tour, and a book project.
-Call me a Yankee Groundhopper if you will, determined to see all 92 some day, but for now raising my number to 30 with my visit to tiny League One Bristol Rovers.
+Call me a Yankee Groundhopper if you will, determined to see all 92 some day, but for now raising my number to more than 80 with my visit to tiny League One Bristol Rovers.

 The day started with a lovey chat over breakfast at my AirBnB in Montpelier.
 It’s among the reasons I prefer AirBnB to a hotel, getting to know the locals, gathering tips like the yummy Indian restaurant I never would have found the night before, and swapping tales and observations with the other travelers.
 They were all nice enough to get me going about my project and ambitions, so after 12 hours of sleep, some caffeine and a few ego strokes, I was ready for Game Day #1 of this trip.